-For general consumer protection information, including ratings of consumer products, browse Consumer Reports magazine.
-You can browse Consumer Reports online (with full text through January 2009) by clicking on Consumer Reports on the database page.
+For general consumer protection information, including ratings of consumer products, browse Consumer Reports online (with full text through January 2009).
 Like our other databases you'll need a library card to access this from home.
 The past year's issues of Consumer Reports are also available in print at the 3rd floor Reference desk.

 The SaveAndInvest.org's Fraud Center includes links to an investment fraud information packet, and questions to ask before buying an investment.